MIRAvzw/codri-server/README.md

 ### Network communication

-We chose to use UPnP, as it takes care of several tedious aspects:

-* Identification: each kiosk has to have a unique ID
-* Configuration: discovery enables the server to _discover_ the kiosks, which means that the kiosks itself won't need any local configuration
-* Eventing: allowing the server to respond to network (device entering, leaving, updating its status, ...) and custom events
+We use a variety of lightweight protocols, each taking care of one specific aspect of the network communication.

+#### Discovery

+Each of the Codri servers are discovered through mDNS, at the following static
+hostnames:
+* control.codri.local: control endpoint, service the REST interface (see below)
-* RPC: through actions, the server is able to execute methods on each of the kiosks
+* data.codri.local: where the data is to be fetched
+* mail.codri.local: SMTP server
+* log.codri.local: UDP Syslog server
+* www.codri.local: human-friendly webinterface

+After registering itself with the control server, each kiosk is reachable at an .codri.local endpoint as well.
+The exact endpoint (composed of the hostname and aforementioned .codri.local suffix) is to be chosen freely, but should obviously be unique.
+Current client software generates something like "efikamx-$uid.codri.local", with the $uid composed of the 3 machine-specific bytes from the MAC address.

+#### Control

+Server as well as kiosk provide a REST-interface, allowing to acquire and configure several parameters of the system.

+TODO: document the interface.

+#### Data distribution

+As we use Subversion, the SVN protocol (served by svnserve) is used to push data.

 ### Administrative interface

-Web interface

-TODO: clarify (user-friendly, easy to access)
+WIP

 History
 -------

-The Ad-Astra 3 project originates in the master's dissertation of Tim Besard (2011, Hogeschool Gent), replacing the then DVD-based content format used within the MIRA museum.
+The Codri project originates in the master's dissertation of Tim Besard (2011, Hogeschool Gent), replacing the then DVD-based content format used within the MIRA museum.